How To Create A To-Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This area of the ‘Advanced Settings’ tab lets you perform database maintenance operations related to plugin data inside the plugin settings area …
+This area allows you to carry out database maintenance tasks associated with plugin data directly from the plugin settings area itself …

-This is useful if, for example, you notice that todo items you have previously deleted are still listed on your site.
+This is useful if, for example, you see that previously deleted todo items are still appearing on your site.

 - Delete Tables – Delete custom database tables that are no longer being used.

-Any database operations you perform from this screen cannot be undone.
-If you are sure that you want to proceed with any of the database operations available in this section, then remember to backup your WordPress database first.
+Any database operations you perform from this screen cannot be reversed.
+If you are comfortable to carry out database operations in this section, then make sure to backup your database first.

-If you don’t want to back up your site yourself, then consider getting support from a WordPress professional, or use backup plugins.
-Learn about a WordPress backup plugin that we recommend using to perform complete backups here:
+If you don’t want to do your own backups, then get professional WordPress help services, or use backup plugins.
+You can read about a WordPress backup plugin that can automate your site backups here:

 User Permissions